This article will help you:

 The Fair Credit Reporting Act (FCRA) concerns the use of consumer reports for many purposes -- for instance, hiring, contracting, or evaluating creditworthiness.
 It also applies to tenant screening.
 Your responsibilities, as outlined by the FTC, are:

-- Have a permissible purpose for requesting a criminal background report (in your case, that generally means checking applicants or tenants who applied to rent or renew a lease) and use the information in the report only for that housing purposes.
+- Have a permissible purpose for requesting a criminal background report (in your case, that generally means checking candidates or tenants who applied to rent or renew a lease) and use the information in the report only for that housing purposes.

 What are your duties under the Fair Housing Act (FHA)?